antistereov/singularity-core/README.md

     ```yaml
     baseline:
       app:
-        # The name of your application
+        # Optional: The name of your application.
+Default is "Spring Boot Application"
-        name: YourApplication
+        name: Your Application
-        # The base URL of your API
+        # Optional: The base URL of your backend.
+Default is http://localhost:8000
         base-url: http://localhost:8000
-        # Whether SSL and the secure setting for HTTP-only cookies should be set
+        # Optional: Enable HTTPS and secure cookies for the application.
+Default is false.
-        secure: true # You might need to set it to false during development
+        # Important: Never set this to false in production!
+        secure: false
     ```

 - **UI Settings:**